dannsam/xenko-docs/manual/physics/tutorials/create-a-bouncing-ball.md

 ![Ball bouncing higher](media/physics-tutorials-create-a-bouncing-ball-higher-and-higher.gif)

 Now we've created a bouncing ball, we can use it to learn about triggers.
-For more information, see [Tutorial: Create a trigger](create-a-trigger.md).
+For more information, see the [Script a triggered event](script-a-triggered-event.md) tutorial.